Absence of gravitationally induced entanglement in certain semi-classical theories of gravity: Absence of entanglement generation

-Of the potentials considered above, only the Newtonian potential generates entanglement; the potentials $V_{\textrm{NS}}$ and $V_{\textrm{NSB}}$ are additively separable and do not generate entanglement.
-The potential $V_R$ proposed by D\"oner and Gro{\ss}ardt \cite[eq.\ (23)]{doner22}, which forms an interpolation between $V_{\textrm{NS}}$ and $V_{\textrm{NSB}}$, is also additively separable and hence does not generate entanglement either.
+Among the potentials considered above, only the Newtonian potential is capable of generating entanglement.
+Potentials of the form \eqref{19.001}, like $V_{\textrm{NS}}$, $V_{\textrm{NSB}}$ and the one in the GRW-type model, are additively separable and do not generate entanglement.
+The same conclusion holds for the potential $V_R$ proposed by D\"oner and Gro{\ss}ardt.

-While the potentials $V_{\textrm{NS}}$ and $V_{\textrm{NSB}}$ do not generate entanglement, it is not the case that systems evolve independently.
-In both cases, the dynamics of a single particle wave function will depend on the wave functions of the other particles.
+While potentials like $V_{\textrm{NS}}$, $V_{\textrm{NSB}}$ and $V_R$ do not generate entanglement, it is not the case that systems evolve independently.
+In these cases, the dynamics of a single particle wave function will depend on the other particles.
 This dependence may be non-local and allow for faster-than-light signaling.
-(This is not an artifact of dealing with the non-relativistic Schr\"odinger equation, but would also be present in similar theories bases on relativistic wave equations like the Dirac equation.)
-As such, these models violate the locality assumption that is sometimes invoked to argue that entanglement cannot be created by means of classical mediators \cite{bose17,marletto20,bose25,marletto25} (e.g.\ in the form of the LOCC assumption that only local operations and classical communication are allowed).